 Since most users of laboratory animals at ETSU are faculty members of the James H. Quillen College of Medicine, the DLAR is administratively integrated into the College of Medicine.
-The Director of the DLAR answers to the Associate Vice-President for Finance and Administration of the College of Medicine on matters pertaining to management and budget and to the ETSU Vice Provost for Research in matters concerning the care and use of animals.
+The Director of the DLAR answers to the Associate Dean for Finance and Administration of the College of Medicine on matters pertaining to management and budget and to the ETSU Vice Provost for Research in matters concerning the care and use of animals.

 The DLAR maintains two (2) central animal facilities, one on the ETSU campus and one on the VA campus.
 The facilities provide thirty (30) animal rooms with a total of 6820 square feet; 7730 square feet are reserved for such service functions as equipment washing, storage, animal receiving, veterinary services, administration, and personnel services.
 A surgery room and five (5) special procedure laboratories are maintained to support research and teaching endeavors.